Year of Call: 1981

 ‘His work includes murder and drug cases’ – Crime – Leading Silk (Legal 500 – 2018)

-Nicholas is Joint Head of Charter Chambers, a Recorder (Crown Court) and a highly regarded advocate experienced in business and regulatory crime, specialising in serious commercial fraud, bribery and corruption, financial crime, revenue offences, MTIC, money laundering and confiscation.
+Nicholas is Joint Head of Charter Chambers, a Recorder (Crown Court) qualified to deal with sex crimes as a result of his experience in that sphere, but primarily a highly regarded advocate experienced in business and regulatory crime, specialising in serious commercial fraud, bribery and corruption, financial crime, revenue offences, MTIC, money laundering and confiscation.

 Considered approachable and client-friendly with a hard-hitting court style, his experience also includes murder, manslaughter and serious organised crime offences in trials conducted in the UK, Northern Ireland, and the Cayman Islands.